Spending a relaxed Christmas in central Vietnam’s gorgeous Hue before the onslaught of Vietnamese roads again…

 I suggest you take a walk outside and onto the street to seek some other place to eat.
 I don’t appreciate paying 3 times a local restaurant’s price for fried noodles, especially when it’s awful 2-minute noodles and not even real noodles.

 Canary Boutique Hotel on Tru Street has to be one of the best-priced hotels in Hue.

-All staff are super friendly staff, but especially managers Ruby and Bhoung – always smiling, having a laugh, and help with whatever you need.
+Super friendly staff but especially managers Ruby and Bhoung are always smiling, having a laugh, and help with whatever you need.

-Very clean, room is serviced daily, fridge, kettle, great hot water, and good wi-fi in room.
-A couple of dogs yelped early in the morning for a while, which affected the sleep quality, but this is Asia.
+A couple of dogs yelped early in the morning for a while, which affected the sleep quality but this is Asia.

-On arrival the bed even has fresh rose petals and towels are sculptured into cute piglet sculptures.
+On arrival the bed is graced with fresh rose petals and towels are sculptured into cute piglet sculptures.